-We take a positive view of the Group's prospects in the year ahead.
+We take a cautiously optimistic view of the Group's prospects in the year ahead.

-Our track record and strategic focus in South East Asia accords us a competitive advantage to benefit from the region's remarkable economic growth.
-In 2015, the region is expected to deliver even better prospects, with gross domestic product growth forecasted to expand quicker by 5.2% in 2015 versus 4.5% a year ago1.
+Our performance to date and strategic focus in South East Asia accords us a competitive edge to benefit from the region's steady economic growth.
+In 2016, the ASEAN region is expected to deliver even better than averaged global prospects, with gross domestic product growth forecasted to expand quicker by 4.7% in 2016 versus 4.5% in 2015.
+Vietnam and Indonesia (along with Cambodia, Myanmar and Laos) with vigorous infrastructure projects, increased foreign investments and burgeoning domestic demand will lead in ASEAN's growth.

-Recognizing the importance of business sustainability, the Group will maintain our efforts in strengthening our distribution network in Malaysia and the region in order to increase our market share.
-This will be coupled with inclusion of new range of products as we strive to secure new agencies from major international petrochemical producers.
+However, with the uncertain global economic outlook and the importance of business sustainability, the Group will maintain efforts in consolidating position in our area of distribution in Malaysia and capitalise on the region's economies and expand our market position.
+This will include market development of new range of products and acquirement of new agencies from major international petrochemical producers.

-At the same time, we continue to improve our cost structure and operational efficiency in the year ahead to strengthen our competitive edge in the industry.
+At the same time, there will be continuous effort to improve our cost structure and operational efficiency in the year ahead to maintain our competitive edge in the industry.
+The challenge is to manage economic headwinds that may cause disruption.
+These are strategies to prepare the Group for growth and market expansion when the global economy improves.